 Dialogue versus text features

 The purpose of the two models differs.
-The language model behind Google’s Bard, LaMDA, is built and trained focused on dialogue and conversation.
+The language model behind Google’s Bard, LaMDA, is built and trained focusing on human interactions and human conversation.
 ChatGPT, on the other hand, is trained on a huge dataset of text from the Internet.
 Consider books, Wikipedia, articles and documents on the Internet.

-Although GPT can understand and generate a wide range of text for multiple purposes, LaMDA is specifically designed for more natural and open conversations with people.
+While GPT can understand and generate a wide range of text for multiple purposes, LaMDA is specifically designed for more human interaction.

 The difference is in the handling of customs.
 For example, LaMDA is trained to understand the intent behind a user’s questions and the nuance of the context.
 This makes the answers given by Bard seem more human than those given by ChatGPT.